TedHusted/awake/awake.md/awake.md

 Dropping into her chair, Elena whirs into the kitchen, where Tessa is preparing dinner.

-The design of the handicapable room is a clever convergence of standing and sitting.
+The design of the handicapable room is a clever merger of standing and sitting.
 The far corner cabinet on Elena’s right is higher than the other cabinets.
 It features a large turntable cabinet.
-That counter is also tall enough so that Tessa can chop without bending.
+The right counter is also tall enough so that Tessa can chop without bending.

 Along the back wall, there is an open space under the sink, where Elena can pull up and use the touchless faucet.
-Behind a partially closed bamboo blind, their home office area peeks through an interior window.
-Left of the sink, there is a dishwasher and, in the corner, swing-out shelving.
+Behind a partially closed bamboo blind, a view of their home office area peeks through an interior window.
+Left of the sink, there is a dishwasher and, filling the other corner, swing-out shelving.

 On the left side of the room, there is another pull-up counter with a built-in gas stovetop.
-And on the right side of room, a refrigerator with side-by-side clear glass doors.
+Across from the stovetop, on the right side of room, a refrigerator with side-by-side clear glass doors.

 Above the low cabinets are wide spacious shelves.
 If Elena leans forward, the shelves are accessible from the wheelchair.